Florida’s Continuing “Get Tough” Approach to DUI Penalties

 The Difference Between Civil Forfeiture and a Criminal DUI Prosecution

 Florida law already permitted the civil forfeiture of property used in connection with a felony offense.
 For example, the use of a motor vehicle during the commission of the sale or possession of controlled substances.
 This practice, although extremely detrimental to the accused, pays enormous dividends to the city and state pursuing the forfeiture action.
 The City of Chicago for instance, raked in nearly $6.8 million in 1998 alone after auctioning off vehicles and other property seized in felony civil forfeiture proceedings.
 Chicago recently decided to “up the ante” by passing new legislation similar to the statute enacted in Florida.
-The head of that police department strongly supports DUI related seizures and justifies the action by saying “If you caught somebody walking down the street with a loaded gun waiving it around, would you give him back the gun?”
-An alternative rational has likewise been expressed by Charlene Chapman who is the executive director of the Alliance Against Intoxicated Motorists.
+The head of that police department strongly supports DUI related seizures and justifies the action by saying “If you caught somebody walking down the street with a loaded gun waving it around, would you give him back the gun?”
+An alternative rationale has likewise been expressed by Charlene Chapman who is the executive director of the Alliance Against Intoxicated Motorists.
 She has been quoted as saying “I’d rather take their car than take a life.”

 Many people are surprised to learn that civil forfeiture proceedings require the state to overcome only a “preponderance of the evidence” standard.
 This is a far lesser burden than that required in the separate DUI prosecution.
 In the DUI criminal case proceeding, the driver is of course clothed with a “presumption of innocence” unless the State can prove the case “beyond a reasonable doubt.”
 The end result is that someone, who is successful in securing an acquittal of his DUI charge in criminal court, may have already lost his vehicle as a result of the findings at his civil forfeiture proceeding.
 In other words, a conviction is not a prerequisite to the loss of your vehicle.
 To the contrary, Florida law mandates the immediate temporary seizure of the car at the time of arrest.
 The issue of whether the vehicle should thereafter be permanently seized and auctioned is determined at the civil forfeiture proceeding.
 Because civil forfeiture proceedings have a current backlog hearing time of approximately six months, any motorist who is successful in proving an improper impoundment will nevertheless have already suffered a great inconvenience.